How to Become a Licensed Mental Health Counselor (LMHC)

 5. Clinical Supervision

-Regardless of which degree program you choose, you are required to complete two years of supervised clinical experience before being allowed to take the counselor’s examination for licensing.
-During this experience, you can work with clients in a mental health setting and receive constructive feedback and teaching from a supervisor who is licensed in mental health counseling.
+Regardless of which degree program you choose, you are required to complete two years of supervised clinical experience before taking the counselor’s examination for licensing — which adds up to approximately 1,000 hours of clinical practice.
+During this experience, you will work with clients in a mental health setting and receive constructive feedback and teaching from a supervisor licensed in mental health counseling.

 6. Licensure Application and Examination

-Once you have successfully submitted documentation of your 2-year supervised clinical experience, you can apply for licensure and sit for your counselor’s examination.
+Once you have successfully submitted documentation of your 2-year supervised clinical experience and completed your master’s in counseling, you can apply for licensure and sit for your counselor’s examination.
 Completion of this exam can provide you with your license to practice in your state.

 7. Continuing Education to Retain LMHC Licensure